ucberkeley/bce-documentation/install.md

   - Follow the instructions given in the **Connect** button to SSH to the instance.
 From the command line, this will look like `ssh -i ~/.ssh/your_ssh_key ubuntu@52.140.43.42` where the IP address after the '@' will be given in the instructions.
   - After first logging in, we suggest you run our [*modify-for-aws.sh*](downloads.html) script to add some additional functionality specific to AWS.

+#### Using BCE with an GPU-based EC2 instance

+We've created a version of BCE with software for GPU computation, in particular CUDA, PyCUDA, RCUDA, and MAGMA.
+Simply choose the "BCE-2015-fall-gpu" public image (ami-5154b331) in the us-west-2 (Oregon) region.

 #### Starting a BCE-based EC2 virtual cluster via Starcluster

 This will only work with BCE-2015-spring as StarCluster is not compatible with the newer version of Ubuntu used in BCE-2015-fall.